USA forward Rapinoe to retire at end of season

 "I feel very grateful that I'm here and that I have the trust of this team and that my body has held up this long."

-Rapinoe will retire at the end of her club side OL Reign's NWSL campaign, with the regular season ending in October and the play-off final on 11 November.
+Two-time World Cup winner Rapinoe will retire at the end of her club side OL Reign's NWSL campaign, with the regular season ending in October and the play-off final on 11 November.

-Two-time World Cup winner Rapinoe has been capped 199 times by the US, scoring 63 goals and winning a 2012 Olympic gold medal.
+She made the announcement ahead of USA's friendly against Wales on Sunday.

+"It is with a really deep sense of peace and gratitude and excitement that I want to share with you guys that this will be my last season, my last World Cup and my last NWSL season," she said.

-In 2019, she was named Best Fifa Women's Player and won the World Cup golden boot and golden ball to go with her Ballon d'Or.
+In 2019, Rapinoe was named Best Fifa Women's Player and won the World Cup golden boot and golden ball to go with her Ballon d'Or.

+She has been capped 199 times and scored 63 goals for USA since making her debut in a friendly against Republic of Ireland in 2006.

 Rapinoe is set to win her 200th cap in Sunday's game against Wales at PayPal Park in San Jose, California, her home state.